bishopZ/jQuery-Depth-Plugin/README.md

     $(element).depths(); // [0,0,1,2,3,10000,3]

-    // returns the highest depth of any of the siblings
+    // returns the next highest depth above any of the siblings
     $(element).nextDepth() // 10001